winningproduct/learn-portal/models/introduction/types-of-software.md

 ---
 ## In software engineering there are two broad categories;

-1.Bespoke Software (e.g.: geared to solve specific problem in an organization) 2.Software Product (e.g.: generally one software is sold to everyone with periodic updates)
+1. Bespoke Software (e.g.: geared to solve specific problem in an organization)
+2. Software Product (e.g.: generally one software is sold to everyone with periodic updates)

 ## Software Products are sub divided based on the deployment model